ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 Here with the use of [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) (Domain-specific language) like `pandas` / `polars`/ `numpy`, it can be tricky to determine if you are actually testing **your custom** logic or re-testing the methods of the library that are already (hopefully) battle-tested.

 For a dataframe test that is not excruciating to write, one needs to strip away all the surrounding complexity.
-This means using the smallest amount of rows and columns.
+This requires the ability to use the smallest amount of rows and columns.
 A good rule of thumb is usually 2-Rows \* x-Columns or 3-Rows \* x-Columns to get you started.
 If you can manage with only one row, you should!
 Expressing this again requires a fairly decent bit of expertise to determine the seams / separations in your coding where to make testing easier.

 Regardless, here are some simple pointers: